 What is your favorite part about the work you do?

 My favorite part about the work I do is serving farmers.
 Particularly, I enjoy engaging producers in on-farm research to address issues they are dealing with on their farms.

-How are you helping MU A&E Extension reach our #2xAg2030
+How are you helping MU A&E Extension reach our #2xAg2030 goal?

 I am helping MU A&E Extension reach our #2xAg2030 goal by helping producers identify solutions and adapt to problems facing row crop production in the Southeast.
 For example, I help growers evaluate soil fertility and pest management options on their farms through the MU Certified Strip Trial program.

 What is something your CAFNR and MU Extension teammates may not know about you?

 I love cold weather despite being born and raised in the tropics.
 When September rolls around, I am always looking forward to winter.
 It is not just a soup season for me but an opportunity to spend quality time with family and friends.

 What is your hometown, place of high school graduation and degrees/universities?